PUBLICATIONS

 Academia.edu

-This peer-indexed academic study examines the evolution of serpent symbolism in the ancient Mediterranean and Near East, establishing the historical and conceptual foundations of contemporary Ophidian theology.
+This peer-indexed academic study examines the evolution of serpent symbolism in the ancient Mediterranean and Near East, establishing the historical and conceptual foundations of contemporary Ophidian theology and philosophy.

 • From Magic to Liturgy: A Comparative Historical Overview of Ritual Practice in the Ancient Mediterranean and Early Christianity